eerkela/bertrand/docs/source/content/motivation.rst

     >>> pd.api.types.is_string_dtype(series2) and not pd.api.types.is_object_dtype(series2)
     False

-But this is long and unwieldy, not to mention requiring a preprocessing step to work at all.
+But this is long and cumbersome, not to mention requiring an extra preprocessing step to work at all.

 ``pdcast`` has a :ref:`better solution <typecheck>`:

 .. doctest:: validation

     >>> import pdcast.attach
     >>> series1.typecheck("string")
     True
     >>> series2.typecheck("string")